stss15/ibcs-app/docs/content-authoring.md

 4. Ensure all interactive segments call `onAttempt` via their segment component (built-in activities already do).
 5. Provide a reflection or planner to capture learning plans where helpful.
 6. Define the summative assessment (duration, total marks, question list).
 Questions feed the end-of-unit planner for teachers.
+   - Support for `assessment.format: "auto-mcq"` renders a self-marking quiz at the end of the unit.
+Reuse the same question schema as `micro-quiz` segments (`type`, `answer` / `answers`, `options`, `rationale`).
+Include `points` per question so totals reach `totalMarks`.
+   - Omit `format` (or set any other value) to default to the traditional free-response panel with teacher marking controls.
+   - The summative is injected as the final stage automatically—do **not** create a manual “assessment” stage; pacing and navigation expect the engine-managed slot.
 7. Import the unit into `IBCurriculumPage.jsx` for previews and into a route-level page when launching.
 8. Run `npm run lint` to catch missing imports or unused values.
 9. Update `docs/change-log.txt` if you introduce a new segment type or adjust schema expectations.